Bariatric Supplements 101

 Chicken liver, fortified breakfast cereal, soy flour, beef liver, chickpeas, pinto beans, spinach, lima beans, papaya, avocado, wheat germ, asparagus, orange juice, whole wheat flour, peas, white rice, dry roasted peanuts, wheat flour, broccoli, crunchy peanut butter, banana.

 The most abundant mineral in the human body, calcium is critical to your overall health.
 Known primarily for its purpose in ensuring healthy bones and teeth, it is also needed for muscle contraction, the secretion of hormones and enzymes, and for sending messages throughout the nervous system.
 Calcium is also known to help facilitate weight loss.
 Early symptoms of deficiency can include muscle cramps, facial spasms and brittle nails.
 Long-term effects include brittle bone disease or osteoporosis.
 After bariatric surgery, calcium citrate is the form of calcium most widely recommended and calcium supplementation is important regardless of the type of surgery that you have had.
 There are other forms of calcium that are also acceptable such as calcium lactate-gluconate but calcium carbonate in NOT recommended.
 When selecting a supplement, you need to be sure that it contains adequate levels of vitamin D to increase absorption.
 Magnesium is also recommended both for its benefit to bone health but also to help reduce the risk of constipation.
 Celebrate Bariatric Supplements provides the most complete bone health formula available in a bariatric supplement.
-A daily dosage of our Calcium PLUS 500 contains 1500 mg of calcium citrate, 1000 IU of vitamin D, 200 mg of magnesium as well as vitamin K, boron, copper and zinc.
+A daily dosage of our Calcium PLUS 500 contains 1500 mg of calcium citrate, 1000 IU of vitamin D and more.

 Common Food Sources of calcium